Counseling and Supervision - Ph.D.

 Degree Information

-Earn your Ph.D. in Counseling & Supervision!
-Tech's CACREP-accredited program develops clinical, research, and leadership skills for counselor educators, supervisors, and advocates.
-Shape the future of the counseling profession.
+Get your Ph.D. in Counseling and Supervision!
+Our CACREP-accredited program develops and broadens clinical, research, and leadership skills for counselors, educators, supervisors, and advocates.
+Shape the future of the profession and client success.

 Start your future with Tennessee Tech!